GUDHI/TDA-tutorial/README.md

 ### 1 - Simplex trees and simpicial complexes

+Starting from a point cloud in $R^d$ or in a general metric space, TDA typically aims at extracting topological signatures from the point cloud.
+By studying the topological of the point clouds, we actually mean studying the topology of unions of balls centered at the point cloud (offsets).
+However, non-discrete sets such as offsets, and also continuous mathematical shapes like curves, surfaces and more generally manifolds, cannot easily be encoded as finite discrete structures.
+[Simplicial complexes](https://en.wikipedia.org/wiki/Simplicial_complex) are therefore used in computational geometry to approximate such shapes.

-A [simplicial complex](https://en.wikipedia.org/wiki/Simplicial_complex) is a set of [simplices](https://en.wikipedia.org/wiki/Simplex), they can be seen as higher dimensional generalization of graphs.
+A simplicial complex] is a set of [simplices](https://en.wikipedia.org/wiki/Simplex), they can be seen as higher dimensional generalization of graphs.
 They are mathematical objects that are both topological and combinatorial, a property making them particularly useful for TDA.
 Here is an exemple of simplicial complex :

 ![CSexemple](Images/Pers14.PNG)